carbon-design-system/sveld/README.md

 ### `@deprecated`

-Add `@deprecated` to a prop, event, slot, or exported accessor.
+Add `@deprecated` to a prop, event, slot, entry export, or exported accessor.
 An optional message after the tag can explain why or name a replacement.

 ```svelte
 <script>